-Lawyer Raymundo Larraín walks us through a tenant eviction procedure.
+Lawyer Raymundo Larraín walks us through a tenant eviction procedure and how to evict a non-paying tenant in Spain.

 Marbella-based Larraín Nesbitt Abogados (LNA) has over 18 years’ taxation & conveyancing experience at your service.
 We offer a wide range of 50 legal and corporate services.
 Our team of native English-speaking lawyers and economists have a long track record successfully assisting expats all over Spain.